 You should never be able to see your Pug’s ribs, but according to Dr. Emi Saito, you should be able to feel them if you dig a little bit.

 When digging to feel their ribs, make sure you do it gently so you don’t hurt them.
+If you can see their ribs, your Pug may be underweight?

 #3 Can You See Their Waist?